Ian Occleshaw

-Ian Eric "Occ" Occleshaw (1928-2015) was a professional tennis player and coach.
+Ian Eric "Occ" Occleshaw (1928-2015) was an Australian professional tennis player and coach.
 He was a member of the Linton Cup team in 1947, managed Linton Cup and Wilson Cup teams on several occasions, coached Peter McNamara and Alan Stone and is one of the founders of Tennis Coaches Australia Victoria (TCAV).
 He worked on the Tennis Australia Development Board, was president, secretary and member of the board of TCAV.

 Occleshaw died on 29 March 2015.